cdapio/cdap/cdap-docs/hydrator-manual/source/concepts-design.rst

 Types of Plugins
 ----------------
-These are the basic plugin types in |cdap-hydrator-version|:
+These are the basic plugin types in |cask-hydrator-version|:

 - Action
 - Aggregator